What is meant by ‘health anxiety’?

 Health anxiety is an anxiety condition that is often housed within the Obsessive Compulsive Disorder (OCD) spectrum of disorders.
-Those affected by health anxiety have an obsessional preoccupation with the idea that they are currently – or will be – experiencing a physical illness.
+Those affected by health anxiety can have an obsessional preoccupation with the idea that they are currently – or will – experiencing a physical illness.
 The most common health anxieties tend to centre on conditions such as cancer, HIV and AIDS but can stretch further into the chronic illness community.
-A person experiencing health anxiety can fixate on any type of illness; and this is known as health anxiety, illness phobia/illness anxiety or hypochondria.
-Those who are affected by health anxiety/illness phobia are convinced that harmless physical symptoms are indicators of serious disease or severe medical conditions.
+A person experiencing health anxiety can fixate on any type of illness; and this is known as health anxiety, illness phobia, illness anxiety or hypochondria.
+Those who are affected by health anxiety or illness phobia are convinced that harmless physical symptoms are indicators of serious disease or severe medical conditions.

 How is this different with a chronic illness diagnosis?